Ramen: A Tangled History of Japan’s Unlikely National Dish (ASIAN 258 )

 Critics predictably pounced on the Hollywood flop.
 The script writing was the least of its problems, however.
 Viewers objected to the way the director represented Japanese culture.
 Let’s face it, the poster with Brittany Murphy in a short red kimono (bathrobe?) is cringe worthy.

-But as a historian and career glutton, the cultural politics bothered me less than the food.
+But as a historian and career glutton, the crappy cultural politics were not the only thing I noticed.
 I was stuck on the noodles and the question: How did ramen come to exemplify traditional Japanese culture?

 On the face of things, this isn't a hard question to answer.
 Food writers often refer to ramen as the national dish of Japan.
 Like sushi (the other contender), the soup noodle is a common feature in Japanese life.